About this Lecture#

 Contributors#

 Thanks to all contributors!
-Github names, if available.
+Github names are provided in parentheses where available.

 Contributed content#